Testing strong-field QED with the avalanche precursor: Generation of avalanche-type cascades

+\CORR{The field components are calculated by solving Maxwell's equations numerically with the method suggested in Ref.\cite{thiele2016boundary} We specify the transverse magnetic field components in the focal plane, so that $B_y|_{x=0}=0$ and the $B_z$ component for the pulse propagating in the positive $x$ direction reads (in the dimensionless units):

+We flip the sign of $B_z|_{x=0}$ for the counterpropagating pulse, so that $x=0$ corresponds to the electric antinode center of the total standing-wave field.
+Before running a full simulation of the interaction with a target, the field of each laser pulse is propagated backwards from the focal plane to the corresponding simulation box boundary.
+This provides boundary conditions ensuring the field shape at the focus.
+Then, all the field components are evaluated in the PIC loop at all time-space points during the simulation run.
+See also the \texttt{LaserOffset} option description in the SMILEI code manual.\cite{smilei_manual} A snapshot of the numerically calculated $E_y$ component distribution before the interaction is shown in Fig.~\ref{fig:field1}.}

+\CORR{The expected contrast at NSF OPAL is at the level of $>10^{10}$ in the far field up to 100 ps before the main pulse (the facility design is based on optical parametric chirped-pulse amplification technique).
+We assume that under these parameters, the target (in particular, a foil) survives the interaction with the prepulse, namely, it does not expand significantly before the arrival of the main pulses.
+Therefore, in this work, we do not simulate the interaction with the pedestal and consider only the main femtosecond-scale pulses.
+Notably, in the double-pulse geometry, the electrons are compressed by the ponderomotive pressure from the two sides of the target, which also helps to keep the target confined before the main pulse arrival.}

-We select the following settings for our 3D simulations with the SMILEI PIC code.\cite{derouillat2018smilei} The simulation box is sized $20\lambda$ in the $x$-direction (along the laser pulse propagation) and $40\lambda$ in the $y$- and $z$-direction.
+\CORR{We set PIC simulation parameters as follows.} The simulation box is sized $20\lambda$ in the $x$-direction (along the laser pulse propagation) and $40\lambda$ in the $y$- and $z$-direction.
 The laser field focus and the target are located at the box center at the origin $\vec{r}=\vec{0}$.
 The time $t=0$ is chosen as the moment when the laser envelope centers reach $\vec{r}=\vec{0}$.
 At the initial stage of each simulation, the target is not exposed to the laser field.
-The pulses are injected from the box boundaries and are incident on the target from the sides during the run.
-As we define the field profile in the focal plane, to ensure consistency with Maxwell's equations, we use a numerical procedure for backward propagation of the laser field to the boundaries before each simulation.
-For more details, see Ref.\cite{thiele2016boundary} and the \texttt{LaserOffset} option description in the SMILEI code manual.\cite{smilei_manual}
+The laser pulses are injected from the box boundaries and are incident on the target from the sides during the run as described above.

 The spatial and temporal resolutions are set to $\mathtt{resx}=\lambda/16$ and $\mathtt{rest}=T/160$, respectively.
 In simulations with the aluminium foil target, the spatial resolution in the longitudinal $x$-direction is set to $\mathtt{resx}=\lambda/200$ to resolve the corresponding plasma wavelength, and $\mathtt{rest}$ is increased accordingly to satisfy the Courant condition.
 We use Monte Carlo modules to describe radiation and pair creation (via the nonlinear Compton and Breit-Wheeler processes, respectively), as well as the ionization process.
 The value of $\mathtt{rest}$ is chosen to resolve the quantum effects.
 Finally, the number of particles per cell is varied in simulations depending on their computational complexity, but is kept between 8 and 16.
 We ensured the overall stability of our results under the variation of these parameters.